netdata/netdata/packaging/installer/methods/kickstart.md

 The `kickstart.sh` script passes all its parameters to `netdata-installer.sh`, which you can use to customize your installation.
 Here are a few important parameters:

--   `--dont-wait`: Enable automated installs by not prompting for permission to install any required packages.
+- `--dont-wait`: Synonym for `--non-interactive`
--   `--dont-start-it`: Prevent the installer from starting Netdata automatically.
--   `--stable-channel`: Automatically update only on the release of new major versions.
--   `--nightly-channel`: Automatically update on every new nightly build.
--   `--disable-telemetry`: Opt-out of [anonymous statistics](/docs/anonymous-statistics.md) we use to make Netdata better.
+- `--non-interactive`: Don’t prompt for anything and assume yes whenever possible.
--   `--no-updates`: Prevent automatic updates of any kind.
+- `--no-updates`: Disable automatic updates.
+- `--stable-channel`: Use a stable build instead of a nightly build.
--   `--reinstall`: If an existing install is detected, reinstall instead of trying to update it.
-Note that this cannot be used to change installation types.
+- `--reinstall`: If an existing install is found, reinstall instead of trying to update it in place.
+- `--dont-start-it`: Don’t auto-start the daemon after installing.
+This parameter is not gauranteed to work.
+- `--install`: Specify an alternative install prefix.
+- `--disable-cloud`: For local builds, don’t build any of the cloud code at all.
+For native packages and static builds, use runtime configuration to disable cloud support.
+- `--auto-update-type`: Specify how auto-updates are to be scheduled, overriding auto-detection.
+- `--disable-telemetry`: Disable anonymous statistics.
 - `--local-files`: Used for [offline installations](offline.md).
 Pass four file paths: the Netdata tarball, the checksum file, the go.d plugin tarball, and the go.d plugin config tarball, to force kickstart run the process using those files.
 This option conflicts with the `--stable-channel` option.
 If you set this _and_ `--stable-channel`, Netdata will use the local files.
+-    `all`: Ask for all dependencies in the dependency handling script.

+ > Note: The `all` and `--local-files` parameters are scheduled to be removed in a forthcoming update.

 ### Connect node to Netdata Cloud during installation

 The `kickstart.sh` script accepts additional parameters to automatically [connect](/claim/README.md) your node to Netdata